 Having good quality tools makes all the difference in decorating.
-I’ve been a professional painter for almost 20 years, and I’d struggle to achieve a good finish with cheap kit, particularly brushes and rollers.
+I’ve been a Professional Painter for over 20 years, and even I would struggle to achieve a good finish with cheap kit, particularly brushes and rollers.
 I thought I’d take a little bit of time to sit down and write about what I think are the best paint rollers on the market.
-I really hope you find it useful.

-First of all, you should steer clear of DIY type tools and opt for the brands us decorators use.
+First of all, you should steer clear of DIY type tools and opt for the brands us Decorators use.
 That means staying away from places like B&Q or Homebase and opting for trade paint outlets.
-There are various places online you could look at which I’ll link in as I go (no, I’m not on commission).
+There are various places online you can shop for these tools.

 Purdy Colossus Paint Roller

 I thought I’d start with the brand I’ve been using throughout my career.
 The Purdy colossus holds and distributes a ridiculous amount of paint over large areas.
-Perfect for masonry paint, mist coating or ceilings.
+This is the perfect paint roller for painting ceilings.

-The Purdy Colossus roller comes as a 9, 12 or 18 inch, so just opt for the size which suits the size of the area you’re painting.
-Although if you’re in doubt, go for the 9 inch, as you’ll be able to use it anywhere.
+The Purdy Colossus roller comes as a 9, 12 or 18-inch, so just opt for the size that suits the area you’re painting.
+Although if you’re in doubt, go for the 9-inch, as you’ll be able to use it anywhere.
+You can also use this paint roller for interior walls and exterior masonry.

-As mentioned above, the colossus roller spreads a huge amount of paint, so it is perfect for applying thick coats quickly and easily.
-It is one of the best out there, but there are a couple of disadvantages.
-Firstly, this roller sleeve will leave a slight texture on your paint finish, so take care to lay off your wall or ceiling once you’ve applied the paint.
+As mentioned above, the colossus roller spreads a huge amount of paint, so it is perfect for applying thick coats quickly.
+It is one of the best paint rollers on the market, but there is one disadvantage –

-The second disadvantage is the roller sleeve sheds little blue fibres on the first run out.
+The roller sleeve sheds little blue fibres on its first run out.
 It is fine from the second use onwards.
 I often wrap and unwrap a new roller with duct tape, which pulls any rogue fibres out.
-You can buy these online by clicking here, or from any good trade paint outlet.
+This seems to solve the issue.

 Hamilton Perfection Green Paint Roller (medium pile)

-Paint pick-up and distribution are good, but the best attribute to these rollers is how flat and even the paint finish can be.
+Paint pick-up and distribution are good, but the best attribute to these rollers is how flat and even the paint finish is.
 There is barely any texture in the finish at all.
-I like using Hamilton medium pile for any durable emulsion paints but tend to go for something that holds a bit more material when using cheaper vinyl, or contract matt.
-Click here to see current prices.
+I like using Hamilton medium pile for any vinyl matt or durable emulsion paints, but tend to go for something that holds a bit more material when using cheap contract matt.

 I thought I’d include a little section for gloss, as you will need a certain type of roller to apply this type of paint to good standard.
 Traditionally, the best oil-based gloss rollers are foam, and most people opt for a 4-inch, or “mini roller”.